zhiyingfang2022/llm-d/docs/proposals/llm-d.md

 ## Alternatives

-### Use nVidia Dynamo on GPUs
+### Use NVIDIA Dynamo on GPUs

-nVidia Dynamo offers an excellent integrated stack for low-latency and high scale serving. llm-d intends to work closely with the Dynamo team on finding the best way to integrate TensorRT-LLM, offer operational flexibility for multiple workloads via priority and fairness, and leveraging NIXL.
+NVIDIA Dynamo offers an excellent integrated stack for low-latency and high scale serving. llm-d intends to work closely with the Dynamo team on finding the best way to integrate TensorRT-LLM, offer operational flexibility for multiple workloads via priority and fairness, and leveraging NIXL.
 We are prioritizing the inference scheduler as the key component to enhance Dynamo.

 ### Use AIBrix